Ham Balls with Brown Sugar Ham Glaze

 Spicier Glaze

-Add a teaspoon of Dijon mustard and a pinch of cayenne to the glaze.
-It adds back-of-the-throat warmth that makes the sweetness more interesting.
+Put a teaspoon of Dijon mustard and a pinch of cayenne into the glaze.
+It provides some back-of-the-throat warmth and makes the sweetness more intriguing.

 Helpful Tips